seph1709/contact-management-system/README.md

 ## Dev Run
-If you don't have this four [Git](https://github.com/git-guides/install-git) [Laravel](https://laravel.com/docs/7.x/installation) [NodeJs](https://nodejs.org/en) Xampp kindly install it.
-If you have already installed from your computer you can proceed.
+If you don't have this four [Git](https://github.com/git-guides/install-git) [Laravel](https://laravel.com/docs/7.x/installation) [NodeJs](https://nodejs.org/en) Xampp kindly install it and if you have already installed from your computer you can proceed.